Bookmark saved

 "It's a promise."
 He paused at the door, silhouetted against the moonlight from the broken windows.
 "Your father died trying to save me.
 Don't make me kill his son."

 Then he was gone, disappearing into the Chicago night faster than Marcus could follow.
-One moment a figure in the doorway, the next only cold air and the faint scent of something that might have been incense or might have been grace.
+One moment a figure in the doorway, the next only cold air and the faint scent of incense—or grace, or whatever name you gave to the residue of the divine.

 The phone buzzed.
 Chen.